GuptaRitik/GuptaRitik/README.md

 🚀 I’m looking for opportunities to apply my skills and knowledge in data science and analytics projects that can make a positive impact on society.

 📫 If you want to know more about me or my work, feel free to check out my resume, LinkedIn profile, or GitHub repo.
-You can also contact me via email or LinkedIn.
+You can also contact me via [Email](ritikgupta571@gmail.com) or [LinkedIn](https://www.linkedin.com/in/mrritikgupta/).

 😊 Thanks for stopping by!
 <!--